openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 * Information should be presented in a logical order.
 * Hyperlinks should be meaningful and describe the destination.
 * Tables should include properly defined column and row headers.
-* Color combinations should be high contrast.
+* Color combinations should be sufficiently high contrast (as with websites).

 The information that follows provides some practical guidance to publishing accessible course materials in popular formats.